-- n_hidden [tuple of int, optional] Units in each hidden layer in the neural networks.
-If method is 'nde' or 'scandal', this refers to the setup of each individual MADE layer.
-Default value: (100, 100). - activation [{'tanh', 'sigmoid', 'relu'}, optional] Activation function.
-Default value: 'tanh'. - maf_n_mades [int, optional] If method is 'nde' or 'scandal', this sets the number of MADE layers.
-Default value: 3. - maf_batch_norm [bool, optional] If method is 'nde' or 'scandal', switches batch normalization layers after each MADE layer on or off.
-Default: False. - maf_batch_norm_alpha [float, optional] If method is 'nde' or 'scandal' and maf_batch_norm is True, this sets the alpha parameter in the calculation of the running average of the mean and variance.
-Default value: 0.1. - maf_mog_n_components [int, optional] If method is 'nde' or 'scandal' and nde_type is 'mafmog', this sets the number of Gaussian base components.
-Default value: 10. - alpha [float, optional] Hyperparameter weighting the score error in the loss function of the 'alices', 'alices', 'rascal', 'rascal2', and 'scandal' methods, Default value: 1. - trainer [{"adam", "amsgrad", "sgd"}, optional] Optimization algorithm.
-Default value: "amsgrad". - n_epochs [int, optional] Number of epochs.
-Default value: 50. - batch_size [int, optional] Batch size.
-Default value: 128. - initial_lr [float, optional] Learning rate during the first epoch, after which it exponentially decays to final lr.
-Default value: 0.001. - final_lr [float, optional] Learning rate during the last epoch.
-Default value: 0.0001. - nesterov_momentum [float or None, optional] If trainer is "sgd", sets the Nesterov momentum.
-Default value: None. - validation_split [float or None, optional] Fraction of samples used for validation and early stopping (if early_stopping is True).
+n_epochs [int, optional] Number of epochs.
+Default value: 50.

+batch size [int, optional] Batch size.
+Default value: 200.

+initial_lr [float, optional] Learning rate during the first epoch, after which it exponentially decays to final_lr.
+Default value: 0.001.

+final_lr [float, optional] Learning rate during the last epoch.
+Default value: 0.0001.

+nesterov_momentum [float or None, optional] If trainer is "sgd", sets the Nesterov momentum.
+Default value: None.

+validation_split [float or None, optional] Fraction of samples used for validation and early stopping (if early_stopping is True).
 If None, the entire sample is used for training and early stopping is deactivated.
+Default value: 0.25.

-Default value: None. - early_stopping [bool, optional] Activates early stopping based on the validation loss (only if validation_split is not None).
-Default value: True. - scale_inputs [bool, optional] Scale the observables to zero mean and unit variance.
-Default value: True. - shuffle_labels [bool, optional] If True, the labels (y, r_xz, t_xz) are shuffled, while the observations (x) remain in their normal order.
-This serves as a closure test, in particular as cross-check against overfitting: an estimator trained with shuffle_labels=True should predict to likelihood ratios around 1 and scores around 0. - grad_x_regularization [float or None, optional] If not None, a term of the form $grad_x$ regularization $|grad_x f(x)|^2$ is added to the loss, where f(x) is the neural network output (the estimated log likelihood ratio or score).
-Default value: None. - limit_samplesize [int or None, optional] If not None, only this number of samples (events) is used to train the estimator.
-Default value: None. - return_first_loss [bool, optional] If True, the training routine only proceeds until the loss is calculated for the first time, at which point the loss tensor is returned.
-This can be useful for debugging or visualization purposes (but of course not for training a model). - verbose [bool, optional] If True, prints loss updates after every epoch.
+early_stopping [bool, optional] Activates early stopping based on the validation loss (only if validation_split is not None).
+Default value: True.

+scale_inputs [bool, optional] Scale the observables to zero mean and unit variance.
+Default value: True.

+shuffle_labels [bool, optional] If True, the labels (y, r_xz, t_xz) are shuffled, while the observations (x) remain in their normal order.
+This serves as a closure test, in particular as cross-check against overfitting: an estimator trained with shuffle_labels=True should predict to likelihood ratios around 1 and scores around 0.

+grad_x_regularization [None] Currently not supported.

+limit_samplesize [int or None, optional] If not None, only this number of samples (events) is used to train the estimator.
+Default value: None.

+verbose [{"all", "many", "some", "few", "none}, optional] Determines verbosity of training.
+Default value: "some".